daveprowse/bls-ddd/README.md

 # bls-ddd
-Config files for Building Linux Servers (DHCP, DNS, DS) Webinar Create a directory on your Debian system as root:
+Config files for Building Linux Servers (DHCP, DNS, DS) Webinar.

+Create a directory on your Debian system as root:
 ~/configs
 Download this repository there